ntuckertriplet/crash/README.md

 - [x] notify user if command is not found
 - [x] print pid of command when spawned, including name of command
 - [x] wait for child to exit by default
-- [x] when a child process exits, print out the pid and exit status
+- [ ] when a child process exits, print out the pid and exit status // possible segfault
-- [x] backgrounding tasks (TODO fix weird print error)
+- [ ] backgrounding tasks
 - [x] `exit`
 - [x] `pid`
 - [x] `ppid`